Current odyssey

 March

-Claude finally has a web search feature; I can finally let my ChatGPT+ rest in peace now.
-Well done, soilder.
+Claude finally has a web search feature; I can finally let my Chatgpt+ rest in peace now.
+Well done, soldier.
 You did well.
-(Immidiately regrets after looking at the ghibli art images everyone is generating) :(
+(Immediately regrets after looking at the Ghibli art images everyone is generating) :(

 Happy Holi folks!
 I had a lovely Holi celebration here this weekend.
 Currently wrapping up Ferry, a C compiler in Rust.
 The compiler is currently capable of parsing, tokenizing, generating AST and an optimised intermidate representaion of the code for a subset of C language.
 The following steps would be to compile IR to RISC-V assembly.